 A horse’s nutritional requirements will vary through its life and foals, pregnant mares and elderly horses in particular have special dietary requirements.

-Access to forage for horses
+Access to forage

 Horses should have almost constant access to forage (grass, hay or haylage) during their non-exercise hours.
 If a horse is stabled for long periods, forage should be provided at regular intervals to try to mimic the natural grazing pattern of horses.
 Any diet changes (increase in volume, change in feed or hay) should be made gradually.
 Sudden changes can lead to gastrointestinal upsets including colic and diarrhoea and should be avoided.